billw2/rpi-clone/README.md

 examples 4 and 5.

 #### 4) Creating a USB bootable disk for other than a USB enabled Pi3
-+ Warning Note: I have to consider this example experimental because after doing it on a Pi using device names, /dev/sda1 was not mounted on /boot after the boot completed but syslog said it did mount.
-And after booting a "mount /boot" command worked so the fstab was right.
-So far I don't know where the problem is.
-In any case, if you do this example, check /boot after the USB boot to make sure it was mounted.
-This should not affect example 5 which works, but don't do example 5 until you are sure the USB boot has /dev/sda1 mounted on /boot.

 rpi-clone can be used to create a SD card to USB boot setup and preserve that setup when cloning from a USB boot back to the SD card slot.
 With the SD card booted and a target USB disk plugged in and assuming